slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Don't make 100 decisions when one will do.' -- Peter Drucker*

 > *'My life is better when I’m spontaneous after I’ve done my most important thing.
 Being spontaneous before that, that’s where it becomes a distraction and does me harm.' -- Gary Keller*

+> *'The price of productivity is creativity.' -- Naval Ravikant*

 Getting a lot of unnecessary things done is not productivity: it’s stupidity.
 Saying yes to everything is a quick road to mediocrity.
 Productivity is about attention management.
 Do less to achieve more.
 You don't need to optimise everything.